Leigh Centurions want everybody who comes to a home game to have an enjoyable day out with us.

 COLLECTING PRE-PURCHASED TICKETS

 As always, supporters are advised to allow extra time in their journey.
 However, should you miss the kick off then there are ‘late gates’ situated in each stand which will be open until the end of the first half.
-These turnstiles are turnstile 19 (North Stand) and turnstile 23 (Kingstone Press West Stand).
+These turnstiles are turnstile 20 (North Stand) and turnstile 24 (Kingstone Press West Stand (North)) and 2 (West Stand (South)).

 CATERING, LEGENDS BAR & MERCHANDISE